Wednesday, 23 December 2020

 "Because when we feel safe, when we feel that our leaders care more about us than a number.
 They care more about our lives and our confidence and our joy and our skillset.
 More than some short-term gain."

 Being in a leadership/manager role often leaves less room for creativity and hands on stuff, due to the primary objective of leading/managing.
 Again, I have observed this and been told directly by others that they miss this aspect.
 Some people also climb too quickly which can leave them feeling like there's no where to progress to and have to stay where they are for a long time.
 Especially when on a higher or similar salary and can't accept anything lower and when higher roles are less available, it's hard to move around.
 Which can all result in lack of motivation and productivity.
 Or their ego becomes too big they cannot accept anything they view 'lower' than them and eventually get stuck of what and where to go next.
 Or simply they have not yet developed the required skills to perform the role to expected quality.
 I've seen many reach a leader/manager role early in their career and step down to senior roles later on.
 May be that due to a goal fulfilled, a better work life balance or underestimating the requirements.
 Likewise, some climbers prioritise their obtaining promotion agenda over CPD/qualifying, acquiring knowledge and skills and testing/practising these rapidly, often leading to a higher position due to success.
 Then perhaps concentrating on CPD/qualifying later.
 But to me, putting purely promotion before careful CPD/qualifications can lack demonstrating required knowledge and skills, with credibility.
 Advisors/critical friends are often sought too, acting as a guide on the side.
 Sounds like the government...
 And often is political like that as we know.
 Though I think anyone can be successful and powerful in their own unique ways, especially when you have the right advisors and followship behind you.
+Just like in medieval days when kings had their councils and individual advisors.
 I've not had a solid on-the-job advisor for many years like some individuals have - I do miss that, but maybe the lesson here is that I can think independently and trust my own gut feelings.
 I've forged my own career path and direction after all.
 I continue to self-coach and self-lead, though I do have trusted external peers I can ask for advice and support.
 Some even become leaders/managers accidentally or perhaps stealthily purposeful, i.e. got the job by association of knowing certain people (nothing wrong with that in general), but when the person is not experienced, qualified nor have the demonstrated people skills.
 It doesn't usually work or end well in long run, resulting in more unnecessary stress and costs recruiting replacements.
 To me, the true goal is not getting 'to the top', but the role that you are most happiest and comfortable in.
 In the end, isn't that what we all end up trying to achieve?
 That said, those jobs need doing - but are they giving them the heart they require?
 If anything, these experiences have taught me not what to aspire to!

 Where are the people developing tomorrow's people?
 As sad and unsupportive as this sounds, in my career I have never had an inspirational manager, i.e. a team/department manager.
 But can say I have been inspired by leaders.
 Of course I have had supportive managers but not ones that you can look up to and say I'd want to be like them - but perhaps we shouldn't encourage that anyway, but to find out our own comfortable styles.
 But there is benefits in identifying a good role model, which is very subjective and reflective on the type of person you are.
 Aspects are admirable such as true care and active listening, but I've not had the 'whole package' - maybe that never existed in first place.
 I could say the same for teachers, I've not had an inspirational teacher (within a course/programme) - not that there isn't any, I've just not had that fortunate experience like so many have really.
 Leaders, managers and teachers have a critical role to play in encouraging and empowering people and not stifle them - whether that be due to laziness or an effort to hinder their growth.
 I'm also cautious of those hollow leadership statements where they say inclusiveness and collaboration is at the core.
 But when taking a closer inspection of the organisational/team culture the reality is that it is founded upon silo tendencies.
 You can't change silo cultures until staff stop thinking, creating and working in their own silos.
 I also feel a punch in the throat when certain leaders/managers are identified as 'people caring/focused' when other employees may not receive such experience.
 Alluding to the fact they care about certain people, therefore not being as inclusive as they make out to be.
 I think being a leader/manager has been a purposeful life goal for me to fulfil - maybe the absence of role models is empowering me to be the person I'd like to be inspired by, be the beacon of empathy that lacks in so many people and roles.
 It's not a trait I often see in leadership/management, but to me is the link to empowerment.